awsdocs/aws-kms-developer-guide/doc_source/services-s3.md

 + Amazon S3 sends the encrypted data key to AWS KMS\.
 + AWS KMS decrypts the key by using the same CMK and returns the plaintext data key to Amazon S3\.
 + Amazon S3 decrypts the ciphertext and removes the plaintext data key from memory as soon as possible\.

+If you use the optional [S3 Bucket Keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-key.html) feature, the following procedure is used\.
+The S3 Bucket Keys feature is designed to reduce calls to AWS KMS when objects in an encrypted bucket are accessed\.
++ Amazon S3 requests a data key from AWS KMS using the CMK for the bucket\.
+AWS KMS generates a data key and returns a plaintext and encrypted copy of the data key\.
++ Amazon S3 uses this data key as a *bucket key*\.
+Amazon S3 creates unique data keys outside of AWS KMS for objects in the bucket and encrypts those data keys under the bucket key\.
+Amazon S3 uses each bucket key for a time\-limited period\.

+For more information about using S3 Bucket Keys, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-key.html) in the Amazon Simple Storage Service Developer Guide\.

 ## Using the Amazon S3 encryption client<a name="sse-client"></a>